 A left field strength of Betfred is Lottery betting; you can bet on Irish, Canadian, Spanish lotteries and more, with a £1 million payout cap on the Irish lottery.
 There are some specials and politics markets too but again, nothing out of the ordinary. #pickyourpunt is available if you want to bet on something they don’t currently list.

-Do the Odds Stack Up?
+How do the Odds Stack Up?

 Betfred, like so many other bookmakers now, guarantee odds on UK and Irish horse races – but it deserves special mention here since they pioneered this feature and everyone else followed suit.
 Thanks Betfred!